-Construction (Certificate II in Construction Pathways) Hospitality (Certificate II in Kitchen Operations) Primary Industries (Certificate II in Agriculture) Sport Coaching (Certificate II in Sport Coaching)
+Hospitality (Certificate II in Kitchen Operations) Manufacturing and Engineering (Certificate I in Engineering & Statement of Attainment toward Certificate II in Engineering Pathways) Primary Industries (Certificate II in Agriculture)

 Assessment in VET courses is competency based.
 This means that you need to demonstrate that you have gained, and can apply the specific knowledge and skills for the unit of competency to be deemed competent in that unit.
 Evidence of competence will be collected in a variety of ways including written tasks, practical demonstration, portfolio or assignments.